zhouzhouwei/FastSBL/README.md

 For comparison, sparseLab 2.1 and RVM V1.1 toolboxs are needed, which can be obtained from http://sparselab.stanford.edu/ and http://www.miketipping.com/downloads.htm, respectively.

+This code is implemented in Matlab 2019b.
 If have any questions, please contact zhouwei@hust.edu.cn